scottlamb/moonfire-nvr/README.md

 # Troubleshooting

 While Moonfire NVR is running, logs will be written to stdout.
-The `RUST_LOG` environmental variable controls the log level; `RUST_LOG=info` is recommended.
+The `MOONFIRE_LOG` environmental variable controls the log level;
+`MOONFIRE_LOG=info` is the default. `MOONFIRE_FORMAT` controls the logging style; options are `google` (default, like the Google glog package) or `google-systemd` (formatted for the systemd journal).
 If running through systemd, try `sudo journalctl --unit moonfire-nvr` to view the logs.

 If Moonfire NVR crashes with a `SIGSEGV`, the problem is likely an incompatible version of the C `ffmpeg` libraries; use the latest 2.x release